DyogenIBENS/SCORPIOS/README.md

 #### Advanced

-To go beyond description statistics printed to the standard output, one might want to further investigate results of a SCORPiOs run, for one or several given gene families.
-This section quickly introduces key SCORPiOs concepts, in order to better understand intermediary outputs.
+Beyond description statistics printed to the standard output, you may want to investigate the detailed results of SCORPiOs for one or several given gene families.
+This section introduces a few key concepts of SCORPiOs, in order to better understand intermediary outputs.

-A gene family in SCORPiOs consists of an outgroup gene and all gene copies in WGD duplicated species.
-Gene families are first defined in an outgroup/duplicated species orthology table.
+A gene family in SCORPiOs consists of a non-duplicated outgroup gene and all potential orthologous gene copies in WGD-duplicated species, based on the uncorrected gene trees.
 For each family, SCORPiOs computes a synteny-derived orthology graph, then a constrained tree topology based on synteny, and finally, if necessary, a synteny-aware corrected tree.
 Through each of these steps, a gene family is identified by the outgroup gene name.

-The Orthology table is stored in a single file in the `Families/` sub-folder.
+The orthology relationships between genes are stored in a single file in the `Families/` sub-folder.
 Raw synteny-predicted orthologies are stored in a single file in `Synteny/`.
 Predicted orthology groups based on community detection in synteny graphs are stored in a single file in `Graphs/`, along with a summary of the community detection step.
 Finally, `Corrections/` stores two files, one detailing trees vs synteny consistency and another with the list of successfully corrected trees.

-Several tags such as the name of the corrected WGD, the outgroup species used and SCORPiOs iteration number are added to each output file, in order to precisely identify outputs, even for complex configuration.
+Several tags such as the name of the corrected WGD, the outgroup species and SCORPiOs iteration number are added to each output file, in order to precisely identify outputs in case of complex configurations (see below).

 Additional files can be saved if specified in the configuration file, see [config_example.yaml](config_example.yaml) for details.

+### Complex configurations

+SCORPiOs can correct gene trees that contain more than one whole-genome duplication event.
+In this case, each WGD is treated independently, starting from the more recent one (closer to the leaves) going up towards the more ancient one (closer to the root).
+If the WGDs are nested, the subtrees from the more recent events are ignored while correcting for the older WGD event(s), and reinserted after correction using their outgroup as a branching point.

+Several WGDs can be specified in the configuration file. //Details details//

 ## Authors
 * [**Elise Parey**](mailto:elise.parey@bio.ens.psl.eu)